mzattera/b2fJ/docs/index.md

 # What is b2fJ?

-*Back to the Future Java (b2fJ)* is a Java Virtual Machine intended to run on the 8-bit home computers of the 80s.
+**Back to the Future Java (b2fJ)** is a Java Virtual Machine intended to run on the 8-bit home computers of the 80s.

 It can be downloaded from [here](https://github.com/mzattera/b2fJ/releases/latest).

 It is based on the [leJOS](http://www.lejos.org) JVM for the LEGO Mindstorms RCX brick.

-In this current state, it is basically a straight port of leJOS RCX to the popular Commodore 64.
-As such, it has all features of leJOS:
+In its current state, it is basically a straight port of leJOS RCX to the popular Commodore 64.
+As such, it has all features of leJOS...

 * Lets you develop using Java (fully-featured OO language)
 * Preemptive threads with synchronization